WICG/capability-delegation/README.md

 ### Demo

-So see how this API works with Payment Request, run Chrome 90.0.4414.0 or newer with the command-line flag `--enable-blink-features=CapabilityDelegationPaymentRequest` and open [this demo](https://mustaqahmed.github.io/capability-delegation/example/payment-request/).
+To see how this API works with Payment Request, run Chrome 90.0.4414.0 or newer with the command-line flag `--enable-blink-features=CapabilityDelegationPaymentRequest`, then open [this demo](https://mustaqahmed.github.io/capability-delegation/example/payment-request/).